jackiehjm/stx-docs/doc/source/deploy/deployment-config-optionsall-in-one-simplex-configuration.rst

 / storage power is required, and protection against overall server hardware faults is either not required or done at a higher level.

-Ceph is deployed in this configuration using one or more disks for |OSDs|, and provides the backend for Kubernetes' |PVCs|.
+Optionally, Ceph is deployed in this configuration using one or more disks for |OSDs|, and provides the backend for Kubernetes' |PVCs|.

-The solution requires two or more disks, one for system requirements and container ephemeral storage, and one or more for Ceph |OSDs|.
+Typically, the solution requires two or more disks, one for system requirements and container ephemeral storage, and one or more for Ceph |OSDs|.

+Optionally, instead of using an internal Ceph cluster on the server, you can configure an external Netapp Trident storage backend.

 .. xreflink .. note::
     A storage backend is not configured by default.
 You can use either